 You've just started beading, now what do you do?
 You may have been drawn to this time-honored craft by your love of beads, but learning to transform individual beads into beautiful works of art is no small task.

 It's almost irresistible.
 You've learned the basic Peyote stitch and worked about two to three dozen rows on a beadwork piece or project for a friend.
 Now you're addicted.
 So, you're off to the store to load up on beads, and buy packages until you have one of each.
 Next come storage containers, a workbench, all the accessories such as thread, needles, accent beads, wire, a bit of chain, maybe a few crystals, and a few other thousand beautiful bits you must have.
 Then, off to home to put it all away.

 Don't get carried away and end up being overwhelmed and giving up on beading halfway through your first project.
 Here are the essentials you need to know to get started.

-- Essential Beadweaving Supplies: See the essentials you will need.
-These include beading needles.
-Beading thread, beading scissors, thread conditioner, a bead mat, bead dishes, bead scoops, a task light, and a magnifier.
+- Essential beadworking supplies: See the essentials you will need.
+These include beading needles, beading thread, beading scissors, thread conditioner, a bead mat, bead dishes, bead scoops, a task light, and a magnifier.

-- Getting Started with Seed Beads: This feature focuses not just on the beads themselves, but on the other items you're going to need to create amazing beadwork.
-Technically, you should only need seed beads, perhaps Delica beads, thread, a needles and some scissors, but that's only in a perfect world.
+- Getting started with seed beads: This feature focuses not just on the beads themselves, but on the other items you're going to need to create amazing beadwork.
+Technically, you should only need seed beads, perhaps Delica beads, thread, needles, and some scissors, but that's only in a perfect world.
 If you would like some great tips on how to prepare a workable beading area for yourself, this is the place to begin